 First, select objects you want to move to other layers.

 On AutoCAD ribbon, layer panel, click the layer list dropdown.
-Select new layer to move the objects to new layer.
+Select new layer to move the objects to a new layer.

 If you don’t select object, this action will change current layer.

-Similar to above method, you can select layer on properties palette.
+Similar to above method, you can select the layer on properties palette.
 Press [ctrl] + to open properties palette.

 If this doesn’t work, you need to check PICKFIRST system variable like described here.